OpenGamma/OG-Maths/INSTALL.md

 * Platform specific tools:
   * Linux users will need the 'readelf' and 'patchelf' tools.
-  * OS X users will need the 'otool' tool.
+  * OS X users will need the 'otool' and 'install_name_tool' tools.

 #### Operating Systems